 USBC Annual Zeb Scholarship: The award recognizes a USBC Youth member who achieves academic success and gives back to their community through service.
 Applicants must be in their junior or senior year of high school, and must be USBC Youth members in good standing.
 This scholarship is based mainly on community service and very strong academic success.
 Bowling success does not factor into the selection process.
 The winner receives a $2,500 scholarship and an expenses-paid trip for the winner and a parent or guardian to attend the awards ceremony, held in conjunction with the USBC Convention.

 USBC Chuck Hall Star of Tomorrow: This award annually recognizes star qualities in a male high school senior or college student who competes in the sport of bowling.
 Star qualities include distinguished certified bowling performance on the local, regional, state and national levels, academic achievement and extracurricular and civic involvement.
 The award winner receives a $6,000 scholarship.

 USBC Earl Anthony Memorial Scholarship: USBC will award five USBC Youth members with a $5,000 scholarship.
 Candidates must be enrolled in their senior year of high school or presently attending college and must be current USBC Youth members in good standing.
 In addition, candidates must have a minimum cumulative GPA of 3.0 based on a 4.0 scale (or equivalent).
 Individuals may win this award only once.

-USBC Gift for Life Scholarships: The Gift for Life The studentships are available to any USBC Youth member currently in high school currently holding a GPA of 2.5 or higher and who can demonstrate financial need.
+USBC Gift for Life Scholarships: The Gift for Life Scholarships are available to any USBC Youth member currently in high school currently holding a GPA of 2.5 or higher and who can demonstrate financial need.
 USBC awards up to 12 scholarships each year.
 Two of the six awards are reserved annually for children of fire department, emergency rescue or police personnel.
 Selected finalists may be asked to provide evidence of their financial need.
 Award winners receive a $1,000 college scholarship.

-The Walter Byers Postgraduate program is separate and distinct from the NCAA Postgraduate program, which provides numerous annual awards with smaller stipends.
-The stipend for each Byers award is $24,000 for an academic year.
+The Walter Byers Postgraduate Scholarship Program is separate and distinct from the NCAA Postgraduate Scholarship Program, which provides numerous annual awards with smaller stipends.
+The stipend for each Byers Scholarship is $24,000 for an academic year.
 United States citizenship is not a required criterion to satisfy eligibility requirements.